renswilderom/renswilderom.github.io/python/_posts/2021-11-21-Topic models wine reviews.md

 ## The case: reviews

 Studying reviews longitudinally can help, for instance, to analyze how understandings of a product, or a whole group of products (e.g. wines, music, or movies), can change over time.
-The wine review data and the code below are used to demonstrate how such a code pipeline may look like (the actual results or not that meaningful in this case).
+The wine review data and the code below are used to demonstrate how such a code pipeline may look like (the actual results do not matter in this case).

 For a meaningful example of how collective understanding of a phenomenon can shift, and how we can use topic models to study these, I refer to my paper "How disqualification leads to legitimation: dance music as a societal threat, legitimate leisure activity and established art in a British web of fields, 1985-2005" (available upon request).
 Drawing on an analysis of newspaper articles, the study shows and explains how distinct understandings of the British dance field were present over a 21 year period.